-Two actuarial valuations are prepared by an actuarial firm: one for funding purposes and the other for accounting purposes.
+An actuarial firm prepares two actuarial valuations: one for funding purposes and the other for accounting purposes.

-The June 30, 2016 funding actuarial valuation is used to determine the level of annual required contributions (ARC) based on actuarial assumptions approved by the TCERS Board of Trustees.
-The Entry Age Normal Cost Method was utilized by the Plan's Actuary to calculate the plan's Actuarial Accrued Liability (AAL).
+The June 30, 2017 funding actuarial valuation is used to determine the level of annual required contributions (ARC) based on actuarial assumptions approved by the TCERS Board of Trustees.
+The Plan's Actuary utilized the Entry Age Normal Cost Method to calculate the plan's Actuarial Accrued Liability (AAL).
 The actuarial value of assets is compared to the actuarial accrued liability, resulting in either an unfunded actuarial accrued liability or a surplus.
-The June 30, 2016 funding valuation determined the funding ratio to be 83%, leaving an unfunded actuarial accrued liability (UAAL) of 17%.
+The June 30, 2017 funding valuation determined the funding ratio to be 84%, leaving an unfunded actuarial accrued liability (UAAL) of 16%.
 The UAAL is allocated on a level basis over the future earnings of members who are still employed as of the valuation date.
 Actuarial gains and losses are reflected in the actuarially determined contribution rate.
 The main funding actuarial assumptions and methods include: